I tried image analysis with the multimodal capabilities of Foundation Models

 }

 The following analysis results were returned.
-To check the variance in output, the same prompt was executed 4 times.
-The time in seconds shown in parentheses is the processing time measured by the difference in Date() before and after execution; longer responses tended to have longer processing times.
+To check for variability in output, the same prompt was run 4 times.
+The seconds in parentheses are the processing times measured as the difference between Date() before and after execution, and longer responses tended to take longer to process.

-Even with the same image and prompt, the expression changes each time, with some instances identifying the breed as "Chihuahua" and others not.
-This is probabilistic behavior typical of LLMs, and it was confirmed that on-device models exhibit the same behavior.
+Even with the same image and prompt, the wording changes each time, and there are instances where the breed "Chihuahua" is identified and instances where it is not.
+This is probabilistic behavior typical of LLMs, and it was confirmed that the same behavior occurs on-device.

 Step 4: Analysis Using Structured Output

-By attaching the @Generable macro to a Swift struct or enum, the model's output can be received as an instance of that type.
+By attaching the @Generable macro to a Swift struct or enum, you can receive the model's output as an instance of that type.
 The framework converts type information into a JSON schema and passes it to the model.

-The @Guide macro is for conveying the meaning of a property to the model in natural language, and is not required.
+The @Guide macro is used to convey the meaning of a property to the model in natural language, and is not required.
 If a property name is sufficiently clear, the model may be able to understand the intent.
 However, it is used when you want to improve output quality or control the range of values to be generated.

-The description in @Guide is written in English, following the official documentation samples.
-This is because English is considered to convey intent more accurately to the model as an instruction.
+The description of @Guide is written in English, following the official documentation samples.
+This is because English is considered to convey intent more accurately as instructions to the model.

 @Generable